terra-money/docs/docs/migration/migrating-to-terra2.md

 :::{admonition} Update Terra.js and WalletConnect
 :class: danger

-All dApps on either Terra Classic or the new Terra chain must update [Terra.js](https://github.com/terra-money/terra.js/tags) and WalletConnect to the latest versions.
+All dApps on new Terra chain must update [Terra.js](https://github.com/terra-money/terra.js/tags) and WalletConnect to the latest versions.

 :::